timvisee/ffsend/README.md

 To enable features during building or installation, specify them with `--features <features, >` when using `cargo`.
-You may want to disable all default features first using `--no-default-features`.
+You may want to disable alisl default features first using `--no-default-features`.
 Here are some examples: